ahl27/65C02Emulator/README.md

 You can follow my blog posts about this project at [on my website](https://www.ahl27.com/tags/#emulator)!

 Priorities for this project are:
-  1. Working emulation of 6502 instruction set
+  1. Working emulation of 6502 instruction set [DONE!]
   2. Working emulation of 65c02 instruction set
   3. Recreating clock cycles per instruction
   4. Faithful recreation of 65c02 bugs (ex. indirect jump to page boundary)